mugiseyebrows/ansible/README.md

 - ssh transport with key-based authentication
 - builtin modules
 - installing roles
+- installing collections

 What doesn't:
 - privilege escalation (`become`) is not implemented yet
-- password authentication is not implemented yet
+- password authentication is not implemented yet (wont work on windows)
-- installing collections is not implemented yet
 - some tests are broken

+Installed collection should work as-is, unless it contains action modules, otherwise it needs patching.

-# How to run on Windows
+## How to run on Windows

 1. clone source code
 ```bash